glori1396/Path-finding/README.md

 # Path Finding

-**Description:** This repository contains the short-project #2 and #3 of Artificial Intelligence course from Instituto Tecnológico de Costa Rica, imparted by the professor Juan Manuel Esquivel.
-The project consists on implement search algorithms to solve labyrinth problems.
+**Description:** This repository contains the short-project #2 and #3 of Artificial Intelligence course from Instituto Tecnológico of Costa Rica, imparted by the professor Juan Manuel Esquivel.
+The project consists on implementing search algorithms to solve labyrinth problems.
 Specifically, we will solve a problem where a board introduced as a file have a rabbit and carrots.
 The rabbit, then will have to find a specified amount of carrots.

 The project will be divided into two parts, both contained in a console program that will execute with different modes using differentiated flags.
-The first will consist in developing a heuristic used within [A*](#a) to generically go over the board in look for carrots.
+The first will consist in developing a heuristic used within [A*](#a) to generically go over the board looking for carrots.
 The second will consist of developing a [Genetic Algorithm](#genetic-algorithm) that will optimize the placement of directional signals so that the rabbit travel over the board.

 ### Content: